aquinofb/active_audit/README.md

 end
 ```

 Its done!
-Now you must need configure the `model` that you need to be audited:
+Now you just need to configure the `model` that you need to be audited:

 ```ruby
 class Product < ActiveRecord::Base